 Restoration of significant acreage of early-succession habitat (ESH) remains the central goal of Pennsylvania's Ruffed Grouse Management Plan, which outlines best methods to increase populations to 1980's levels.
 That Plan identified a PGC goal of creating 8,000 acres of young forest habitat per year on SGL.
-Currently, the SGL system has very little young forest (roughly

-7% of PGC acreage is less than 20 years old), and a significant amount of old forest (62% of Pennsylvania forests are older than 80 years).
+Currently, the SGL system has very little young forest (roughly 7% of PGC acreage is less than 20 years old), and a significant amount of old forest (62% of Pennsylvania forests are older than 80 years).
 This is not an optimum distribution of age classes to meet Grouse and Woodcock Plan goals, which were labeled as "too ambitious" when written.

 To achieve a more balanced distribution of age classes on SGL forests, the agency now recognizes that harvests must be increased to about 13,500 acres per year.
 This is a significant increase from harvesting levels of the last 20+ years when average timber harvests hovered around 6,000 acres per year.
 It is also more ambitious than the Grouse and Woodcock Management Plan prescriptions.
-In recognition of this, the PGC forestry program has increased outputs and are now over 10,000 acres harvested in 2017 (G&W Fig 2).
+In recognition of this, and even with the challenging weather conditions and volatile timber markets of 2018, the PGC forestry program has increased outputs and are now over 12,000 acres harvested in 2018 (G&W Fig 2).

 Plans are in motion to grow outputs even more toward the 13,500-acre annual goal.
-To accelerate our outputs, the PGC hired 12 additional seasonal forestry staff in early 2018 and has revived our summer intern program, hiring an additional 14 summer interns to assist with forestry efforts.
+To accelerate our outputs, the PGC hired 14 additional seasonal forestry staff in early 2018 and has revived our summer intern program, hiring an additional 14 summer interns to assist with forestry efforts.
 Our goal is to achieve the target of 17 percent of forests in the 0 to 20-year age class within the next 50 years.